codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

   * `runtimes/<runtime_name>`: Optional.
 Runtime-specific subdirectory.
 Every resource manifest in a runtime-specific subdirectory is applied to only that runtime. `manifest4.yaml` in the above example is applied only to `runtime1`.

 #### `runtimes` directory
-A subdirectory specific to each runtime installed in the cluster, always with `in-cluster.yaml`, and optionally application manifests for other clusters.
+Includes subdirectories specific to each runtime installed in the cluster, always with `in-cluster.yaml`, and optionally application manifests for other clusters.

 **Example application manifest for in-cluster.yaml**